sanskar9999/Multi-Agent-Architecture/README.md

-# Multi-Agent Architecture for Problem Solving
+# Multi-Agent Architecture

-Welcome to the Multi-Agent Architecture repository.
 This project employs a systematic approach to problem-solving, integrating specialized modules for effective task handling.
-The architecture ensures that every aspect of a given problem is meticulously addressed, offering comprehensive solutions that are both efficient and effective.
+This architecture aims that every aspect of a given problem is addressed through LLMs to offer comprehensive solutions.

 ![Multi-Agent Architecture](MAA.png)